 - 1 Insert the LogWare CD-ROM into your CD-ROM drive.
-The Setup program should run automatically. - Follow the on-screen instructions to install Log Ware. - 3 Read the installation notes file that is displayed for important information regarding known installation issues. - 5 The software files are copied to the specified folder and icons are created in the Programs menu. - 6 Read the ReadMe file that is displayed after installation is complete for important information that was not available when the User Guide was printed and other important information. - When the installation is finished, the computer will need to be restarted.
-Allow the computer to restart.
+The Setup program should run automatically. - 2 Follow the on-screen instructions to install LogWare. - 3 Read the installation notes file that is displayed for important information regarding known installation issues. - 5 After all files have been installed, a program group is created with icons for the software.
+The installation process is complete. - 6 Read the ReadMe file that is displayed after installation is complete for important information that was not available when the User Guide was printed and other important information. - When the installation is finished, the computer may need to be restarted.

-Note: When restarting the computer, login once more with Administrator rights so that the installation may complete.
+Note: When restarting the computer, login to Windows® as an Administrator to allow the installation to complete.
 You may login to Windows® normally on subsequent logins.

-Repairing or Removing LogWare
+Repairing or removing LogWare